ga4gh/va-spec/schema/profiles/def/MolecularConsequenceStatement.rst

 **Computational Definition**

-A Statement describing the role of a variant in causing an inherited condition.
+A statement describing the effect of a variant on a downstream molecule.

 **Information Model**

-Some VariantPathogenicityStatement attributes are inherited from :ref:`gks.core-im:Statement`.
+Some MolecularConsequenceStatement attributes are inherited from :ref:`gks.core-im:Statement`.

 .. list-table::
    :class: clean-wrap